TEMPTAG/DevDemand/README.md

 ## Description

-To provide developers with a platform to advertise their services to individuals and/or small businesses.
+DevDemand is a platform for developers to showcase their skills and connect with potential clients, empowering individuals and small businesses to find the right freelance talent for their projects.

 ![Screenshot of Application]()